 Social Impact Course: MKTG 233, a 0.5 cu course, was replaced by MKTG 266, a 1.0 cu course, in Fall 2015.
 Students may not receive credit for both MKTG 233 and MKTG 266.

-Admission to the Minor - Students must apply for the minor through their respective schools, either Wharton or the College.
-(For the College, please contact Ms. Claire Ingulli in the Psychology Department).
+Admission to the Minor - Students must apply for the minor using Path@Penn, through their respective schools, either Wharton or the College.
 Applicants must have completed or be in the process of completing the statistics requirement.
 The respective Chair of the Minor will review and approve these applications.
 The Minor is not intended for Marketing Majors at Wharton.

-College Students who wish to minor in Consumer Psychology must count two of the four required psychology courses toward only the Consumer Psychology minor (and toward no other major or minor.)
+Psychology majors may minor in Consumer Psychology but must follow the double counting rules.
+College Students who wish to minor in Consumer Psychology must count two of the four required Psychology (PSYC) courses toward only the Consumer Psychology minor (and toward no other major or minor.)

 Governance - The minor will be administered by the Chairs of the Interschool Minor in Consumer Psychology in SAS and Wharton.
 They will be responsible for all decisions associated with the Minor.